3 Tips to Encourage People to Read Your Emails

 Here are three practical tips to help you and your colleagues write clearly and succinctly, so people will read and understand what you're conveying:

-1. Use Human-Speak: New leaders often feel like they have to be overly professional and use jargon that not everyone understands.
-We get that you have to use technical terms or in-house language at times, but don’t over-do it just to make yourself look smart.
+1. Use Human-Speak: New leaders often feel like they must be overly professional and use jargon that not everyone understands.
+We get that you must use technical terms or in-house language at times, but don’t over-do it just to make yourself look smart.

 2. Think About Your Audience: This is critical for both internal and external communication.
 When you proof your email, put yourself in that person's place.
 Is your tone appropriate?
 Are you providing the right amount of detail or are you rambling?
 If she only reads the first two lines, will she understand your message?

-3. Eliminate Unnecessary Words: When proofing your email, take out words like these and then determine how clearly it comes across:
+3. Eliminate Unnecessary Words: When proofing your email, eliminate words like the ones below and then determine how clearly it comes across:

 While you’re in editing mode, go light on the exclamation marks.
-Save them for when you're saying something really important, like “Always proof your emails before you hit SEND!”
+Save them for when you're saying something important, like “Always proof your emails before you hit the send button!

-This content came from our Essentials of Communicating Course.
-I was also motivated to write this blog based on this How To Be Awesome at Your Job podcast with Erica Mandy from The Newsworthy.
+I was motivated to write this blog after listening to this How To Be Awesome at Your Job podcast with Erica Mandy from The Newsworthy.